-To address the challenges mentioned above, we propose a novel method personalized text watermarking based on sentence structure, called \textbf{PersonaMark}.
-As shown in Figure \ref{fig:overview_mark}, PersonaMark is a plug-in framework that enables LLMs to embed unique, user-specific watermarks into generated text while maintaining high content quality and preserving model behavior.
-The core motivation behind PersonaMark is to overcome the limitations of existing text watermarking techniques, which often fail to provide robust user-specific watermarking without degrading text quality.
+To address the challenges mentioned above, we propose a novel method personalized text watermarking based on sentence structure, termed \textbf{PersonaMark}.
+As illustrated in Figure \ref{fig:overview_mark}, PersonaMark is a plug-in framework that enables LLMs to embed unique, user-specific watermarks into generated text while maintaining high content quality and preserving model behavior.
+The core motivation behind PersonaMark is to overcome the limitations of existing text watermarking techniques, which frequently fall short in providing robust user-specific watermarking without compromising text quality.

 PersonaMark operates by embedding personalized watermarks into text based on the structure of sentences.
-The process begins with the generation of $N$ candidate sentences for each prompt using a diversity beam search.
-Each candidate sentence's structure is then extracted using a dependency parser and converted into a string representation.
-These structures are subsequently fed into a hashing function, which divides the sentence structure space into two equal parts and assigns a binary output (0 or 1) to each structure.
+The process begins with the generation of $N$ candidate sentences for each prompt using a diverse beam search.
+The structure of each candidate sentence is extracted using a dependency parser and is converted into a string representation.
+These structures are then input into a hashing function, which partitions the sentence structure space into two equal parts, assigning a binary output (0 or 1) to each.
 Only sentences corresponding to a hash output of 1 are retained, with the top-ranked sentence (based on beam score) selected as the final output for the current step.
 This process repeats for each subsequent sentence until the entire prompt is completed.
 The result is a paragraph where all sentences share the ``1'' feature, which can be reliably detected through a statistical $Z$-test.
-The $Z$-test determines whether the null hypothesis ($H_0$) that the numbers of 0 and 1 outputs are equal should be rejected.
+The $Z$-test determines whether the null hypothesis ($H_0$) that the numbers of 0 and 1 outputs are equal, should be rejected.
 If rejected, it indicates the presence of the watermark.